enspiral/handbook/ops-scope.md

 * Run 6-monthly member re-opt in process
 * Schedule 2-monthly members meetings
-* Add add a remove members from the Members Loomio group as needed
+* Add and remove members from the Members Loomio group as needed
 * Manage issue and forfeiture of member shares in the Foundation

 **Company Support**